-E. Changes of Assumptions and Other Inputs
+- E. Changes of Assumptions and Other Inputs

-- No changes in assumptions and other inputs - Mortality scale updated to scale MP-2021
+- No changes in assumptions and other inputs

-F. Sensitivity of the Total Liability to Changes in the Discount Rate
+- F. Sensitivity of the Total Liability to Changes in the Discount Rate

 The following presents the total OPEB liability of the School District, as well as what the School District's total OPEB liability would be if it were calculated using a discount rate that is one percentage point lower (3.09%) or one percentage point higher (5.09%) than the current discount rate: